dunn-michael/Cross-Modality-Plotting/README.md

 Once both of those are done move the "oculus-data.npz" and the "course-info.npy" files into the same directory as your program (the plotting folder).

 Note : After running the rosbag it might take a little while for the messages to start appearing, you may want to use the up and down arrow keys to slow down or speed up the rate at which the messages get sent.
 However, if you speed them up too much the program may crash or miss some messages

- # todos

- - Put it on the lab's bitbucket